NxPKG/khulnasoft-docs/content/spectrum/reference/analytics.md

 # Analytics

-Cloudflare measures the following metrics for every connection.
+Khulnasoft measures the following metrics for every connection.

 {{<table-wrap>}}